k3s-io/docs/docs/installation/configuration.md

 You can also use the `--help` flag to see a list of all available options.

 :::info Matching Flags
-It is important to match critical flags on your server/agent installations.
-For example, if you use the flag `--disable servicelb` or `--cluster-cidr=10.42.0.0/16` on your master node, but don't set it on other server nodes, the nodes will fail to join.
+It is important to match critical flags on your server nodes.
+For example, if you use the flag `--disable servicelb` or `--cluster-cidr=10.200.0.0/16` on your master node, but don't set it on other server nodes, the nodes will fail to join.
 They will print errors such as:
-`failed to validate server configuration: critical configuration value mismatch.`
+`failed to validate server configuration: critical configuration value mismatch.` See the Server Configuration documentation (linked above) for more information on which flags must be set identically on server nodes.
 :::
 ## Configuration File